 - In turn, this allows feedback and ongoing support during self-exploration

-- To assist women by exploring and recognizing group members personal strengths
+- Assist individuals by exploring and recognizing group members personal strengths

 - Assist members in gaining insight and understanding of the effects abuse and violence has had or continues to have on their lives